rackerlabs/technical-blog/content/blog/2022/2022-02-11-aws-java-lambda-cold-start/index.md

 _This setting is used to control whether we should consult the JDBC metadata to determine certain Settings default values when the database may not be available (mainly in tools usage)._

-This helped in establishing the db connection during Lambda execution rather than Lambda initialization and reduced INIT time for Lambda.
+Establishing a new database connection with Aurora Service took around 2-3 seconds and this was happening during initialization.
+Changing configuration  helped in establishing the db connection during Lambda execution rather than Lambda initialization and reduced INIT time for Lambda.
 We didn’t notice any other changes as for db calls but decided to not go ahead with this change for any unnoticeable effects it might have on database configuration.

 After these changes, INIT duration came down to 6-7 seconds and a single Lambda’s total execution time significantly reduced to ~10 secs.